-If you're at least 12 years old but under age 16 you can only drive an ATV if you own an Off-Highway Vehicle Safety Training certificate unless you have a driver's license or learner's permit.
-For more information on this training course contact the North Dakota Parks and Recreation Department.
+If you're 12 years old to 16 years old, you can only drive an ATV if you have an Off-Highway Vehicle Safety Training certificate unless you have a driver's license or learner's permit.
+For more information on this training course see the North Dakota Parks and Recreation Department website.

-To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle and drop it off along with a $5 registration fee and a $5 off-highway trail tax at any motor vehicle office.
+To register an ATV you must complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and drop it off along with a $5 registration fee and a $15 off-highway trail tax at any motor vehicle office.

 You'll be issued a registration certificate and number.
 The license number must be affixed to the rear of the left front fender.

-Your ATV's registration is valid for two years.
+Your ATV's registration is valid for 2 years.

-To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle.
+To register a snowmobile you need to complete an Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872).
 Drop this off with at any motor vehicle office along with a registration fee of $5 registration fee and a trail tax fee of $35.

 You'll be given a registration certificate and registration number.
 The number must be displayed on both sides of your snowmobile.

 You must renew your snowmobile's registration every odd year.

-In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle and take it, along with Manufacturer's Certificate of Origin (MCO), to your local
+In order to register a trailer you will need to complete Application for Certificate of Title & Registration of a Vehicle (Form SFN 2872) and take it, along with Manufacturer's Certificate of Origin (MCO), to your local

 motor vehicle office.

 If the trailer weighs less than 1,500 pounds all you will need is an identification plate for a $5 fee, unless you use the trailer to transport a vehicle for competitions.
-If it's used for that purpose or if it's 1,500 pounds or more you will need to pay a $20 title fee and a 5% excise tax.
+If it's used for that purpose or if it's 1,500 pounds or more, you will need to pay a title fee and excise tax.

 A boat trailer does not need to be registered as long you keep it in North Dakota.